RISM-UK/RISM-UK.github.io/index.md

 ![Manuscript of a flute solo](/BL_Add_MS_22098_small.jpg)

-Also known as the International Inventory of Musical Sources, RISM brings together through its online and printed publications the results of research and cataloguing in more than 30 countries - work that is still ongoing.
+Through its online and printed publications, RISM brings together the results of research and cataloguing in more than 30 countries including the UK - work that is still ongoing.
+In the UK, work is co-ordinated by the RISM (UK) Trust.

 **[Search the central Online Catalogue of Musical Sources on the international RISM website](http://www.rism.info/home.html)**